AFRICAN BIG 5 & WILDLIFE CONSERVATION

 This volunteer program is ideal for wildlife lovers, nature enthusiasts, and aspiring conservationists or zoologists.

 The Greater Kruger Area encompasses over 20 private wildlife reserves on the west side of the world-renowned Kruger National Park in South Africa.
 These private reserves come together to create one big reserve.
 A significant contribution to wildlife conservation efforts, helping to protect and preserve one of the world’s last remaining wildlife strongholds.

 The whole area comprises almost 5.5 million acres of unfenced land where animals roam freely across wild savannah.
 The Greater Kruger Area is a major hotspot for wildlife conservation and offers endless opportunities for wildlife encounters with iconic animals such as elephants, lions, rhinos, and wild dogs.
 Many of these animals are endangered or vulnerable.

-Your home during your time with us will be at a private lodge, an exclusive, fully equipped volunteer house just 90 minutes from the Kruger National Park.
-You will experience a safari-style lodge with everything you need for a comfortable stay, including a swimming pool, viewing deck, WiFi, hot showers, and an outdoor area for star gazing and socializing.
+Situated on the banks of the Olifants River your home during your time with us will be at a private base camp in Balule Reserve which is open to the Kruger National Park.
+You will experience a safari-style camp with everything you need for a comfortable stay, including a swimming pool, viewing deck, WiFi, hot showers, and an outdoor area for star gazing and socializing.

 2 cooked meals a day and a help-yourself breakfast